Mister Majestic (horse)

-Mister Majestic (2 February 1984 - after 1999) was an Irish-bred British-trained Thoroughbred racehorse and sire.
+Mister Majestic (2 February 1984 - after 1999) was an Irish-bred British-trained thoroughbred racehorse and sire.
 He was a specialist sprinter who showed his best form as a two-year-old in 1986.
-After winning four minor races in the early part of the year he returned in the autumn to record a 33/1 upset win in the Group One Middle Park Stakes.
-In the following year he won two races, including the Leisure Stakes, from seven starts before being retired from racing.
+After winning four minor races in the early part of the year, he returned in the autumn to record a 33/1 upset win in the Group One Middle Park Stakes.
+In the following year, he won two races, including the Leisure Stakes, from seven starts before being retired from racing.
 He stood as a breeding stallion in Ireland and Italy but had little success as a sire of winners.

 Background

 Mister Majestic was a "strong, good-bodied" bay horse with no white markings bred at the Abbeville Stud in County Meath, Ireland by Eimear Haughey.
 He was sired by the American stallion Tumble Wind, whose wins included the Hollywood Derby and the San Luis Obispo Handicap.
 Tumble Wind spent much of his stud career in Europe, where his other winners included Drumalis (Premio Parioli), Horage (St James's Palace Stakes), Lugana Beach (Duke of York Stakes) and Tumbledownwind (Gimcrack Stakes).
 Mister Majestic's dam, Our Village, showed no ability as a racehorse but did much better as a broodmare, producing the Grand Prix de Paris winner Homme de Loi.
 She was a great-granddaughter of the British broodmare whose other descendants have included Levmoss, Le Moss and Nikoli.

-As a foal the end of 1984 Mister Majestic was put up for auction and was sold for 11,000 Irish guineas.
-In the following year he returned to the sales ring and was bought for 26,000 Irish guineas by the bloodstock agent John Warren on behalf of the British financier David Johnson.
-The colt was sent into training with Robert Williams at Marriott Stables at Newmarket, Suffolk.
+As a foal, at the end of 1984, Mister Majestic was put up for auction and was sold for 11,000 Irish guineas.
+In the following year, he returned to the sales ring and was bought for 26,000 Irish guineas by the bloodstock agent John Warren on behalf of British financier David Johnson.
+The colt was sent into training with Robert Williams at the Marriott Stables, Newmarket, Suffolk.